dakujem/toru/readme.md

 }
 ```

-This will work in development, but will have a huge impact on your server if you try to list _millions_ of images,
+This will work in development but will have a huge impact on your server if you try to list _millions_ of images,
 something not uncommon for mid-sized content-oriented projects.

-The way to fix that is by utilizing a generator:
+The way to fix that is by using a generator:
 ```php
 $listImages = function(string $dir): Generator {
     $iterator = new RecursiveIteratorIterator(new RecursiveDirectoryIterator($dir));